MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 osrfx2_DCHU_usersvc.exe
 ```

-## Add optional software for legacy scenarios
+## Use a component to install software in a driver package

 Fabrikam has an executable file `osrfx2_DCHU_componentsoftware.exe` that they previously installed using a co-installer.
 This legacy software displays the registry keys set by the board and is required by the OEM.
-While both parties understand that this software is not relevant on Windows SKUs that do not have UI, they agree to support it on Desktop SKUs.
-To do so, they create a separate component driver package.
+This is a GUI-based executable that only runs on Windows for desktop editions.
+To install it, Fabrikam creates a separate component driver package.

 The following snippet from [`osrfx2_DCHU_base.inx`] uses the [**AddComponent**](../install/inf-addcomponent-directive.md) directive to create a virtual child device: